JayByeun/RulersOth.blog/about/index.md

 ###### <br>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I enjoy various sports as well as my job.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I enjoy various sports.
 I have played football and basketball in women's sports club for years in South Korea.
 After moving into Germany, I am looking for a proper team to play.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I love Sci-fi, Gangster, Thriller and Zombi movies and dramas.
 I usually watch these when I am chilling out at home.
 But most of time I try to do what I wanna or should do first except for work at home.
 That is why I am accidentlly doing and using Mathmatics for lifetime!